sky-shift/skyshift/docs/source/cli/jobs.rst

 job execution within the specified or default namespace, leveraging Docker images, and customizing resources.
 The job will be scheduled to run on a specific cluster based on the specified resources and replicas.
-In the future, Skyflow will take into account data locality among other factors to schedule the job on the most suitable cluster.
+In the future, Skyshift will take into account data locality among other factors to schedule the job on the most suitable cluster.

 **Usage:**